-Figure 30: Added jitter and long-term phase stability measured with Libera Sync
+Figure 30: Libera Sync added jitter and long-term phase stability measured

 REFERENCE MASTER OSCILLATOR

 The Libera Reference Master Oscillator generates an RF signal with low phase noise at the nominal output power of +15 dBm.
 The device free-runs on an internal OCXO which can additionally be locked to an external 10 MHz reference signal.